Career Change Advice -

 We then began to accumulate a lifetime of work based on what was

 When a person does not

 the right wind.

 The result is that we have become frustrated and miserable in our

-career and we often feel 'stuck' and unsure how to take the
+career and we often feel 'stuck' and unsure about how to take the

 first step in search for a new job.

 If this sounds like you, you are not alone.
-It's an extremely common scenario among workers.
+It's an extremely common scenario in todays workforce.

 The good news is that a